Canadian ‘Playboy’ Model Khloe Terae Sizzles In A White Bikini On Instagram

 In response, fans wrote that she deserves to take some time off her busy schedule and such days are necessary for one’s well-being when they just do nothing and let their bodies relax.

-Within a few hours of going live, the picture has garnered about 7,000 likes and over 200 comments where fans and followers praised the model for her hotness and showered her with numerous compliments.
+Within a few hours of going live, the picture has garnered about 7,000 likes and more than 200 comments where fans and followers praised the model for her hotness and showered her with numerous compliments.

 Apart from her regular fans and followers, some of her fellow models also liked the picture, including Eden Levine, Anastasiya Kvitko, Hayley Bray and Rachele Brooke Smith, among others.